BAMresearch/aRTist-handbook/source/gui.rst

 User interface
 ==============

-When you open |artist|, you will see its main window (:numref:`guiMainWindow`) with the following areas.
+When starting |artist|, you will see its main window (:numref:`guiMainWindow`) with the following areas.

 * **Menu bar**, used to access detailed settings and commands.
 * **Toolbar**, used to access the most commonly used functions and viewer settings.